Brad is an Extension Assistant Professor, Policy Specialist, and Director of the

 Christine and her husband Eric, a high school math teacher and coach, live in Lincoln with their two children.
 Life is busy going to the kids’ activities such as sporting events and dance.
 In her spare time, Christine enjoys reading, running, music, and spending time with family and friends.

 Cheryl received her BS from the University of Nebraska-Lincoln in Advertising and Public Relations and her MS in Leadership Education.
 A Lincoln native, she spent the better part of 25 years living and working in rural southwest Nebraska, learning about agriculture firsthand and now is part of a small family dryland farm in south central Nebraska.
 Before returning to Lincoln she was the Information and Education Coordinator for the Middle Republican Natural Resources District in Curtis, NE.
-Cheryl came to the North Central ERME Center in 2005 and is primarily responsible for the promotion and publicity of the Center.
+Cheryl came to the North Central ERME Center in 2005 and also worked until 2017 as the Nebraska Extension Women in Agriculture Coordinator.
+She is now primarily responsible for the promotion and publicity of the Center as well as the needs assessment and focus groups.

 In her spare time Cheryl teaches and competes in dog agility and enjoys exercising, running and spending time with family and friends.
-Cheryl and her husband Dave, a water resources planning specialist, live in Lincoln and have a grown daughter, Alison.
+Cheryl and her husband Dave, a water resources planning specialist, live near Bennet, NE and have a grown daughter, Alison.